-Felix Jahn, Board Member
+Felix Jahn, Deputy Chairperson

 Felix Jahn is the Corporate Social Responsibility Manager at Schwalbe, Europe’s market leader for bicycle tires and tubes.
 His responsibilities include establishing transparency across Schwalbe’s supply chains, from the rubber tapper to the consumer, managing the company’s various circular economy projects and leading its CSR-reporting.
 Prior to his role in CSR, he worked as a product manager in Schwalbe’s R&D department, where he worked on product sustainability and urban mobility.
 Felix holds a MSc in International Management from King’s College, London.
 He has expanded the Executive Board of the Fair Rubber Association since May 2022.